AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 (press `?` to choose an item and press it again for a non-standard choice).
 Only items of a few kinds inflict any damage, but some have other effects.
 Whenever the monster's or hero's hit points reach zero, the combatant dies.
-When the last hero dies, the game ends.
+When the last hero dies, the game ends in defeat.

 On Winning and Dying
 --------------------

-You win the game if you escape the spaceship alive or, if there is no easy way out, if you eliminate all opposition.
+You win the game if you escape the spaceship alive or, in game modes with no exit opportunity, if you eliminate all opposition.
 In the former case, your score is based on the gold and precious gems you've plundered, plus a bonus based on the number of heroes you lost.
 In the latter case, your score is based on the number of turns you spent overcoming your foes and, as a bonus, the number of enemies you've subdued.

 If all your heroes fall, you are awarded a score for your valiant deeds, but no winning bonus.
-When, invariably, a new overconfident party of adventurers storms the spaceship, they start from a different entrance, with no experience and no equipment, and fresh, undaunted enemies bar their way.
+When, invariably, a new overconfident party of adventurers storms the spaceship, they start from a new entrance, with no experience and no equipment, and new, undaunted enemies bar their way.